brgillis/SHE_Validation/doc/prog_ccvd.rst

      - Description
      - Required
      - Default
-   * - --extended_catalog
+   * - ``--extended_catalog <filename>``
-     - Desired filename of output ``.xml`` data product of type DpdMerFinalCatalog, containing a catalog of all objects in the observation, with all columns from the MER object catalogs plus extra columns for calculated data
+     - Desired filename of output ``.xml`` data product of type DpdMerFinalCatalog, containing a catalog of all objects in the observation, with all columns from the MER object catalogs plus extra columns for calculated data.
      - yes
      - N/A